The Bankrate promise

 From a borrowing perspective, many lenders charge a margin on top of the benchmark rate.
 It’s mostly based on the riskiness of the borrower.
 Profitability can also be a factor.

-When it comes to savings, yields differ from the fed funds rate because of the way the banking system is set up, Zimmerman says.
+When it comes to savings, yields differ from the fed funds rate because of the way the banking system is set up, says MaxMyInterest’s Zimmerman.
 Think of it this way: When you put money in an account at a bank, you’re essentially lending the bank money.
 And that loan has virtually no risk, as long as you’re depositing your money in an FDIC-insured bank.

 “You’re not taking on the credit risk of the bank; you’re taking on the risk of the U.S. federal government because of FDIC insurance coverage,” Zimmerman says.
 “Banks don’t raise their rates simply because they don’t have to.
 They have sufficient deposits from their customers, and those deposits are very sticky because the majority of Americans don’t pay much attention to how much they’re earning.”

-Even though broader market rates move in tandem with the fed funds rate, it’s always going to pay to shop around.
+Whether rates are high or low, it’s always going to pay to shop around.

-For savers, competitive rates are still out there, despite the fed funds rate holding at historically low levels for more than a decade.
-And for borrowers, you always want to make sure you’re choosing the right option for your financial situation, on top of the rate that you pay.
+For savers, competitive rates are still out there, despite the fed funds rate holding at historically low levels — for now — at a time when inflation is at a 40-year high.
+For borrowers, you always want to make sure you’re choosing the right option for your financial situation on top of the rate that you pay.
 That includes researching payment plans and the life of the loan.

 “A lot of people are still accustomed to being a price taker rather than a price shopper,” Zimmerman says.
 “They have an existing bank and an existing relationship.
 They assume they’re powerless in this equation, but as the customer, you can shop around for the best rate.
 Much like you might pick the lowest interest rate for your mortgage, the best price for life insurance, you might also want to pick the best pricing and the highest rate for which bank you want to lend your money to as a depositor.”